 The Planning, Policy, and Design (PPD) doctorate program trains scholars to have national and international prominence in the analysis of social problems related to the build and natural environments.
 The PPD degree offers four specializations - urban and community development, design-behavior research, environmental policy, and health promotion and policy.
 The curriculum is composed of three parts: (1) PPD core (required of all students); (2) area cores (each student affiliates with one of four areas of specialization, and is required to complete the core courses for that area), and (3) electives.
 All doctoral students take a total of 16 four-unit graduate courses, distributed across the Planning, Policy, and Design core, area cores, and electives.
-The PPD core courses are: SE200 Seminar in Social Ecology; U297 Research Design; Research Methods (choice of two - SE264A Data Analysis, SE264B Data Analysis, U209 Qualitative Research).
-In addition to the 16 four-unit courses, all PPD students are required to enroll in two courses of their choice that deal in disciplinary/theoretical orientation, the one-unit Planning, Policy, and Design Seminar and the one-unit Area Seminar in each quarter of their first two years and are required to take Independent Study (for research experience) for two quarters during the first two years.
-In total, PPD students complete 84 units of study in their first two years (64 units of seminar classes, six units of Planning, Policy, and Design Seminar, six units of area seminar, and eight units of Independent Study).
-Doctoral students are not required to serve as teaching assistants, though many do so.
+The PPD core courses are: SE200 Seminar in Social Ecology; U297 Research Design; Research Methods (choice of two - SE264A Data Analysis, SE264B Data Analysis, and U209 Qualitative Research), and two courses that provide disciplinary/theoretical orientation selected in consultation with a faculty advisor.
+In total, PPD students complete 72 units of study in their first two years.
+Participation in a faculty-supervised research project is required during the second year of study.
+The second year includes preparation for, and completion of, a comprehensive examination.
+The normal time for advancement to candidacy is four years.
+Following this, dissertation research begins.